 Our school’s culture is formed by daily Mass attendance and teachers who passionately live their vocations to be mentors of tomorrow’s saints.
 We seek the development of mind, body, and soul in our students while recognizing the particular gifts and personality which God has given each one.
-We are here to provide intellectual challenge and instill virtue in our students so that they can become God’s blessings to the world.
+We are here to provide intellectual growth while instilling virtue in our students so that they can become God’s blessings to the world.

 Daily Mass